Extreme sports travel insurance

 Does winter sports insurance cover off-piste skiing?

-Do I need travel insurance if I have an EHIC or GHIC card?
+Do I need travel insurance if I have an GHIC or EHIC card?

-It’s recommended that you have both a European Health Insurance Card (EHIC) or Global Health Insurance Card (GHIC) and separate travel insurance in place before travelling to another EU country.
+Yes, it’s highly recommended that you have a Global Health Insurance Card (GHIC) or a valid European Health Insurance Card (EHIC) and separate travel insurance in place before travelling to an EU country.

-The GHIC offers similar cover to the EHIC - access to some medical treatment in EU countries on the same basis as locals.
-Neither the EHIC or GHIC will cover private medical costs, mountain rescue costs, stolen luggage, cancellation or repatriation.
+The GHIC and EHIC give you access to public medical treatment in EU countries on the same basis as locals.
+But they won’t cover private medical costs, mountain rescue costs, stolen luggage, cancellation or repatriation.
 Because of this, they’re not an alternative to travel insurance.

 Can I get extreme sports travel insurance if I have a health condition?